makersacademy/chitter-challenge/README.md

 Automated Tests:
 -----

-Opening a pull request against this repository will will trigger Travis CI to perform a build of your application and run your full suite of RSpec tests.
+Opening a pull request against this repository will trigger Travis CI to perform a build of your application and run your full suite of RSpec tests.
 If any of your tests rely on a connection with your database - and they should - this is likely to cause a problem.
 The build of your application created by has no connection to the local database you will have created on your machine, so when your tests try to interact with it they'll be unable to do so and will fail.

 If you want a green tick against your pull request you'll need to configure Travis' build process by adding the necessary steps for creating your database to the `.travis.yml` file.